maunope/DifferentiaPressureSensor/README.md

     *   Differential pressure from an Omron D6F-PH sensor.
     *   LiPo battery voltage and percentage.
     *   Device uptime in seconds.
+*   **Sensor Data Smoothing**: Configurable Kalman filtering is applied to all sensors readings
 *   **SD Card Storage**: Logs sensor data to CSV files on an SD card, with support for file rotation based on size (1MB limit, approx. 2 weeks of recording at 1 point per minute).
 *   **Real-Time Clock (RTC)**: Utilizes a DS3231 RTC for accurate timestamps.
 The system can synchronize its time from the RTC on startup.
 *   **OLED Display & UI**: Features a menu-driven user interface on an OLED display, controlled by a rotary encoder with a push-button.
 The UI displays: